MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 # Woocommerce-Global-Coupons

-A custom plugin development to generate availability-restricted WooCommerce coupons that can be seen by customers from My Account page.
+A custom plugin development to generate availability-restricted WooCommerce coupons and let customers to see&use coupons on My Account.

-Planned structure: Global Coupons - Coupon Operations - Preview - Options - Premium
+Planned structure: Global Coupons - Coupon Operations - Preview - Reports

 Planned restrictions: First Order, Required Number of Orders, Required Amount of Orders, Special For You, Required Number of Reviews, Activate Date Interval